Sakshi Shinghal

 Bruno Pereira

-Bruno is a student in the Bioinformatics & Computational Biology Specialist program at U of T. His third-year project at the Provart Lab involves helping develop a web-based gene regulatory network viewer for A. Thaliana.
+Bruno is a student in the Bioinformatics & Computational Biology Specialist program at U of T. His third-year project at the Provart Lab involves helping develop a web-based gene regulatory network viewer for Arabidopsis.
 Aside from biology and coding, he is interested in music, football, and the game of Go.

 GitHub